 30ish Patrick and teenage Dominic are two brothers living alone in a remote farmhouse in the Southwest of Ireland, while their mother is away traveling.
-When their aunt comes visiting, with her arrives Anya, a young woman from Germany who starts helping Dominic, the younger brother, with his studies in return for a chance to improve her English.
+When their aunt comes visiting, with her arrives Anya, a young woman from Germany who starts helping Dominic with his studies in return for a chance to improve her English.
 As time goes by, Patrick and Anya fall in love, while Dominic also develops feelings for the girl.
-And when Patrick and Anya decide to move to Dublin together, Dominic comes with them, not being able to let go of his brother.Written by
+And when they marry and decide to move to Dublin together, Dominic comes with them, not being able to let go of his brother.Written by

 6 of 7 people found this review helpful.